s-makin/discourse-offline-helper/README.md

 # README

+> [!NOTE]
+> This is under active development and is not ready for general use.
+>
+> If you are interested, please get in touch with Andreia Velasco (@a-velasco)!

 The `doh` module:
 * Downloads discourse documentation locally into markdown files, conserving the original navigation structure
 * **(WIP)** Converts downloaded documentation into a Sphinx-compatible format